-Seventy-one percent of the Board's budget request is dedicated to salaries and benefits for its staff and Board Members.
+Seventy percent of the Board's budget request is dedicated to salaries and benefits for its staff and Board Members.
 The Board must function as an oversight organization comprising leading technical experts who quickly recognize problems in the hundreds of hazardous operations conducted daily throughout the DOE defense nuclear complex.
 The Board relies on a focused and well-executed human capital program that uses all available tools to attract and retain the technical talent necessary to accomplish the Board's congressionally mandated mission.
 The Board has determined that its technical staff requires scientists and engineers with extensive backgrounds in technical disciplines such as nuclear-chemical processing; conduct of operations; facility safety analysis; conventional and nuclear explosive technology and safety; nuclear weapons safety; storage of nuclear materials; nuclear criticality safety; and waste management.
-Virtually all of the technical staff personnel have technical master's degrees; those personnel who do not are actively pursuing graduate degrees.
-Approximately 25 percent of the technical staff members have doctoral degrees.
-Because the Board's health and safety Recommendations and other advisories to the Secretary of Energy are based on in-depth technical information and detailed safety analyses, recruitment and retention of scientific and technical staff members with outstanding qualifications continues to be critical to successful accomplishment of the Board's mission.
+Virtually all technical staff personnel have technical master's degrees; those personnel who do not are actively pursuing graduate degrees.
+Approximately 23 percent of the technical staff members have doctoral degrees.
+Because the Board's health and safety recommendations and other advisories to the Secretary of Energy are based on in-depth technical information and detailed safety analyses, recruitment and retention of scientific and technical staff members with outstanding qualifications continues to be critical to successful accomplishment of the Board's mission.

-The technical staff comprises 75 to 80 percent of the Board's total workforce and funding, with the remainder comprised of administrative and legal staff.
-Between FY 2007 and FY 2011, the technical staff increased by 21 people.
-During this same period, the administrative and legal staff remained constant.
-The obligations attributable to the technical staff, which amount to approximately 80 percent of the Board's budget, are comprised of salaries, benefits, travel, training, and technical expert contractors who provide technical expertise in specialty areas, as well as a portion of the operating costs such as rent, building security, etc.
+The technical staff comprises approximately 75 percent of the Board's total workforce, with the remainder comprised of administrative and legal staff.
+Between FY 2007 and FY 2012, the technical staff increased by 22 people.
+During this same period, the administrative support staff gained two employees and the legal staff remained constant.
+The obligations attributable to the technical staff, which amount to approximately 80 percent of the Board's budget, are comprised of salaries, benefits, travel, training, and technical expert contractors who provide technical expertise in specialty areas, as well as a portion of the operating costs (e.g., rent, building security).

-Building on its hiring successes, the Board will continue an aggressive approach to reach out to mid-career and senior-level scientists and engineers.
-The combination of an aging workforce and high demand for experienced scientists and engineers by other organizations will impact Board operations if not dealt with in an aggressive manner.
+Keeping mindful of the past hiring success of entry level, mid-career, and senior level engineers, the Board will continue an effective approach to maintain the current workforce; recruiting to replace employees upon separation due to resignation, transfer, or retirement.
+The combination of an aging workforce and high demand for experienced scientists and engineers by other organizations will remain a challenge for the Board.
 Approximately 16 percent of the Board's technical staff is eligible for regular retirement today.
-Competition for scientists and engineers with the Board's required expertise continues to be very stiff due to expected growth in the expected growth of the commercial nuclear power industry, the consequent need for increased technical expertise by the Nuclear Regulatory Commission, the Department of Defense's emphasis on combating weapons of mass destruction, and DOE's nuclear weapons complex activities.
-Consequently, the Board expects to continue devoting resources toward recruiting highly qualified technical personnel in a highly competitive job market.
+Competition for scientists and engineers with the Board's required expertise continues to be stiff due to the demands of commercial nuclear power industry, the consequent need for increased technical expertise by the Nuclear Regulatory Commission, the Department of Defense's emphasis on combating weapons of mass destruction, and DOE's nuclear weapons complex activities.
+Consequently, the Board expects to continue devoting resources as necessary toward recruiting highly qualified technical personnel in a highly competitive job market.